The Doris Day Show: Seasons 4–5 (1971–1973)

 The fourth season sees a radical change in the series.
-Day's character suddenly becomes a swinging single career woman who goes by Miss instead of Mrs. The entire cast from previous seasons, other than Day herself, and occasionally the Palluccis, are gone; even Doris Martin's two sons are no longer in the cast, with no explanation given, and are never referred to again.
+Day's character suddenly becomes a swinging single career woman who goes by Miss instead of Mrs. The entire cast from previous seasons, other than Day herself and occasionally the Palluccis and Jarvis, is gone; even Doris Martin's two sons are no longer in the cast with no explanation given, and are never referred to again.
 Doris Martin, still working for Today's World, now has a new editor, Cy Bennett, played by John Dehner, and she is now a full-time staff writer, and later an associate editor.
 Jackie Joseph joins the cast as Doris' friend and Cy's secretary at the magazine, Jackie Parker.
 Doris lives in the same apartment and the Palluccis, Angie in particular, are still on hand in the fourth season.
-In season 5, there is no mention of the Palluccis owning the building; the estate of the owner, an elderly man named Mr. Carter, sells the building after Carter's death to Doris's sometimes-nemesis, Mr. Jarvis, which initially alarms Doris, but she and the other tenants eventually accept him.
+In season 5, there is no mention of the Palluccis owning the building; the estate of the owner, an elderly man named Mr. Carter, sells the building after Carter's death to Doris' sometimes-nemesis, Mr. Jarvis, which initially alarms Doris, but she and the other tenants eventually accept him.
 In Season 4, Doris begins a romance with Dr. Peter Lawrence (Peter Lawford), which lasts until late into Season 5.
 That relationship is followed by one with old boyfriend Jonathan Rusk (Patrick O'Neal).
-The series continued with this format until Doris Day left the show choosing not to renew her five year contract in 1973.
-Day placed a one-paragraph statement in Variety saying more or less " Television is not the be all end all".
+The series continued with this format until Doris Day left the show choosing not to renew her five-year contract in 1973.
+Day placed a one-paragraph statement in Variety saying more or less, "Television is not the be all end all".